 The Fergusson Island Project comprises two drilled gold deposits, Gameta and Wapolu.
-The Company previously announced its first resource estimate reported in accordance with the JORC Code for the Gameta deposit, an Inferred Resource of 5.1 million tonnes at 1.8 g/t for 295,000 ounces of gold at a cut-off grade of 1.0 g/t gold.
-(This information was prepared and first disclosed under the JORC Code 2004.
-It has not been updated since to comply with the JORC Code 2012 on the basis that the information has not materially changed since it was last reported).
+The Company previously announced its first resource estimate reported in accordance with the JORC Code for the Gameta deposit, an Inferred Resource of 5.1 million tonnes at 1.8 g/t for 295,000 ounces of gold at a cut-off grade of 1.0 g/t gold (ASX release 8 October 2010: "Fergusson Island Gameta deposit - Initial Resource Estimate".
+This information was prepared and first disclosed under the JORC Code 2004.
+It has not been updated since to comply with the JORC Code 2012 on the basis that the information has not materially changed since it was last reported.
+The Company is not aware of any new information or data that materially affects the information contained in that ASX release.
+All material assumptions and technical parameters underpinning the resource estimate continue to apply and have not materially changed).
 Further drilling down-dip can be expected to increase the size of the resource.